- Examine how you can embed opportunities for social-emotional learning and development during daily routines and activities.

 Addressing the Social-Emotional Needs of All Children

-You may encounter children in your family child care setting who have special needs, developmental delays or may be experiencing challenging life events or circumstances.
-These challenges may influence the child’s ability to engage in positive social interactions with adults and peers.
+You may encounter children in your family child care setting who have special needs, developmental delays, or may be experiencing challenging life events or circumstances.
+These challenges may affect the child’s ability to engage in positive social interactions with adults and peers.
 It is important to provide children with the support they need so they can benefit as much as possible from their early care and education experiences.

 As a family child care provider, you know the children in your home well and can facilitate helping children build peer relationships and friendships.
 Some ways to do this include: